Dog Care 101

 Every dog deserves their own physical space, their own “things,” and special one-on-one time with you — with extra attention given to their own unique needs and wants.

-When you’re raising two puppies, some things should always remain separate, including:
+When you’re raising two puppies, these things should always remain separate:

 • Crate training — each dog should have their own crate.

 • Feeding (but not watering) — your dogs should have their own food bowls, but they can share the same water bowl.
 Most dogs are not water aggressive or protective of water… just food.
 Nor should a dog’s access to water ever be limited.
-(My dogs also share an automatic water spigot outside on the deck.)
+(My dogs also share an automatic water fountain outside that we’ve attached to a ground-level hose spigot on the deck.
+One end of this 2-way hose splitter has the water fountain that they lick to activate, and the other end of it has the garden hose so we can water flowers.)

 • Grooming — this is very valuable one-on-one time that I wouldn’t trade for anything, and now my pups eagerly await their turn.
-They love the time I spend grooming their nails, teeth, hair, ears, and paws!
+They absolutely LOVE the time I spend grooming their nails, teeth, hair, ears, and paws now!

 Dog Gear & Supplies That Make Raising Two Puppies At Once Easier